 Item No: 4317

-Kenilworth Estate is a plantation which produces again and again high-classes teas with identic features: red-brown leaf, strong, full-bodied infusion, aromatic, spicy taste.
+Kenilworth Estate produces again and again high-class teas with identic features: red-brown leaf, strong, full-bodied infusion, aromatic, spicy taste.
+Good with milk and sugar.

 Ceylon teas are frequently asked for as ‘Orange Pekoe’ (OP) a descriptive often associated with Ceylon teas.
 ‘Orange’ is from the Dutch House of Orange active in the early tea trading days and ‘Pekoe’ is Chinese for full leaf teas.
 Ceylon teas are often used in flavoured blends and it lends a pleasant taste to them without overpowering the flavour.
 The name Ceylon as held on because of it's popularity from the past.
 Very seldom if ever are these teas called 'Sri Lankan.
 Ceylon teas are one of my favourite black teas especially 4317, Kennilworth.